anakic/querystorm-docs/New docs/Project system.md

 As mentioned earlies, the `bin` folder contains the build output of the project.
 It's contents are cleared before each build, so it should not be used to store any user files.

 The `lib` folder contains dll files that were added as library references, as well as dll files that have been downloaded as NuGet packages.
-All dlls inside this folder are automatically referenced and their types can be used in your code, but they are not copied to the `bin` folder during build.
+All dlls inside this folder are automatically referenced and their types can be used in your code.

 When publishing a package, the package will contain all files from both the `bin` and `lib` folders.

-## Libraries and packages
+## Referncing dlls and NuGet packages

 Projects can use existing libraries in two ways:
 1. By installing NuGet packages